shivaprsd/doq/README.md

   theme at launch.
 Default `true`.
 - `dynamicTheme` [Boolean]: Whether to save separate last-used preferences for OS light/dark themes.
 Default `true`.
+- `softwareRender` [Boolean]: Whether to disable GPU acceleration of the canvas and force CPU rendering.
+Default `false`.

 ```js
 /* Options have to be set before loading doq */